- Places to Explore

 Library of Congress Review

-The largest library in the world has more than 151 million items on approximately 650 mi of bookshelves.
-Only 23 million of its holdings are books—the library also has 3 million recordings, 13 million photographs, 5.4 million maps, and 66 million manuscripts.
+The largest library in the world has more than 155 million items on approximately 838 miles of bookshelves.
+Only 35 million of its holdings are books—the library also has 3 million recordings, 14 million photographs, 5.4 million maps, 6.5 million pieces of sheet music, and 68 million manuscripts.
 Also here is the Congressional Research Service, which, as the name implies, works on special projects for senators and representatives.

 Built in 1897, the copper-domed Thomas Jefferson Building is the oldest of the three buildings that make up the library.
 Like many other structures in Washington, the library was criticized by some as being too florid, but others praised it as the "book palace of the American people," noting that it "out-Europed Europe" in its architectural splendor.
 The dome, topped with the gilt "Flame of Knowledge," is certainly decorative, with busts of Dante, Goethe, Nathaniel Hawthorne, and other great writers perched above its entryway.
 The Court of Neptune, Roland Hinton Perry's fountain at the base of the front steps, rivals some of Rome's best fountains.